-Epididymitis is most often caused by a bacterial infection or by a sexually transmitted disease (STD), such as gonorrhea or chlamydia.
+Epididymitis is most often caused by a bacterial infection or by a sexually transmitted infection (STI), such as gonorrhea or chlamydia.
 In some cases, the testicle also may become inflamed — a condition called epididymo-orchitis.

 Epididymitis symptoms depend on the cause.
 They can include: